15 Top-Rated Small Towns in Virginia

 Coeburn is pleasant to visit even if you do not take in the fantastic outdoor recreation that the area has to offer.
 The downtown is charming and artistic.
 You will notice pedestrian bridges, brick sidewalks to local restaurants, and antique lamp fixtures along the streets.

-Stop into some of the artist galleries and see why the town is part of the Lonesome Pine Artisan Trail.
+Stop into some of the art galleries and see why the town is part of the Lonesome Pine Artisan Trail.
 Relax and enjoy music in the historic Lays Building downtown, where you are likely to hear the music that celebrates the Appalachian region.

 For people who love history, architecture, and the outdoors, Lynchburg is a fun way to see all of it.
 In between exploring the outdoor experiences with scenic views, you can stop into the small coffee shops to relax and get a true sense of small-town Virginia.